89211208/Frameworks/Tutorials/00_Back-end.md

 ```

 - Try to put this URL in the browser <http://localhost:8000/Novice>
-- As you can observe,now we are able two handle routes in case our web app has different pages.
+- As you can observe, now we are able two handle routes in case our web app has different pages.
 - If you read the documentation you will see that there are many ways to handla request an it's parameters.
 Things could get really complicated if we for example, have many routes, models, and exchange constantly information between server and client.
 The good news are that NodeJS has a lot of dependencies/frameworks that we can use in order to reduce our coding ;).
 - So stop your currener server if running, save you files and continue to the next part fo this tutorial.